saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 A minimum viable networking stack that handles Ethernet frames, ARP and IP can be created relatively easily.
 However, the original specifications have been extended with many new ones.
 In this post, we skimmed over IP features such as options, fragmentation and the header DCN and DS fields.

+Furthermore, IPv6 is crucial for the future of the Internet.
+It is not yet ubiquitous but being a newer protocol than IPv4, it definitely is something that should be implemented in our networking stack.

-The code for the project can be found from TODO: link
+The code for this blog post can be found from TODO: link

-In the next blog post, we will advance to the next network layer (L4), and start implementing the notorious _Transmission Control Protocol_ (TCP).
+In the next blog post we will advance to the transport layer (L4) and start implementing the notorious _Transmission Control Protocol_ (TCP).
+Namely, TCP is a connection-oriented protocol and ensures reliability between both communicating sides.
+These aspects obviously bring about more complexity, and being an old protocol, TCP has its dark corners.

 # Sources
 [^tcp-roadmap]:<https://tools.ietf.org/html/rfc7414>